Musashi1584/JediClass/X2JediClassWOTC/ReadMe.txt

 The full list of the perks with description can be found here [url=steamcommunity.com/workshop/filedetails/discussion/944207594/2592234299557734947/]Force Powers[/url]

 [i]"Don't be too proud of this technological terror you've constructed.
 The ability to destroy a planet is insignificant next to the power of the Force."[/i]

+[h1]Force Pool[/h1]

+In an effort to differentiate from the standard cooldown-based gameplay of other classes, Jedi have been given a Force Pool.
+This Force Pool acts similarly to mana pools from other games: you can cast abilities as long as you have the Force Points to do so.
+All Force abilities have a single turn cooldown, but a Jedi's Force Pool is very limited - by default, a Jedi receives 1 Force Point per rank as their maximum Force Pool.
+Three times per mission, a Jedi can use the Meditate ability to regenerate half of their maximum Force Points.
+Of course, this means that, while Jedi abilities are very powerful, Jedi are also very limited in their uses.
+The most powerful Force abilities require large amounts of Force Points to use, and will drain all Force Points when used.
+For example, Force Chain Lightning requires 5 Force Points, but even if you have 7 Force Points, you will end up with 0 Force Points remaining after you use it.

+You can increase the number of Force Points available to a Jedi by equipping them with a Holocron in their secondary slot.
+This allows them to use more Force abilities in a mission, but it lowers the damage they deal in melee combat, because they've given up their second lightsaber.

+[h1]Modular Saber System[/h1]

+The modular lightsaber system is what I like to think of as the logical conclusion to the vanilla modular weapon system: every part of a saber's abilities is determined by the upgrades placed on it.
+When you create a lightsaber - and you create them one at a time - it automatically has four upgrades attached to it.
+You can build new upgrades and trade out the existing upgrades for these new upgrades, but you cannot remove them or replace them with non-lightsaber upgrades.
+(NOTE: Other mods may provide ways for you to unequip upgrades or equip incorrect upgrades.
+I highly suggest you not do this, as it will break how the sabers function)

+As mentioned, all of a lightsaber's stats and abilities - from the aim bonuses to the damage to the armor shred - come from the upgrades.
+But it's not only the stats that are customized by the upgrade: the visual appearance of the saber also changes based upon which upgrades you equip to it.
+This means you have a tremendous amount of freedom to create the lightsaber you want your soldier to wield.

+There are four upgrade categories: crystal, lens, emitter, and cell.
+There are 13 lenses, 13 emitters, 13 cells, and 28 crystals.
+Lenses, emitters, and cells can be built in engineering once you have researched the proper techs, but crystals must be looted from aliens.
+After all, they're glorified rocks.
+You can't exactly build them from metal.
+In addition to the in-game customizability for sabers, every value on the saber upgrades that you might want to modify (and I mean every single one) has been pushed to an ini file for you to play with.
+You want to change the aim bonus of a certain upgrade?
+Go ahead.
+Want to change how much damage it deals?
+There you go.
+Want to make it give you new abilities?
+You got it.
+Want to change its visual model, or what the icon looks like in the menus?
+You can do that too.
+You want to add completely new lightsaber crystals or parts?
+Have fun.
+You have the power to do just about whatever you want to do, right there in the ini file.
+There is an extensive list of instructions there to guide you through each part of the process, and there are 67 existing upgrades to use as a guide.

+[url=https://docs.google.com/spreadsheets/d/10dBL4yeVK4Dk8z9FLWuNVEtq6D9V8uGXSqtS9r6Gmos/edit#gid=0] All upgrades in detail [/url]

 [h1]Force Alignment[/h1]